 Attention Backpackers, some amazing news for you all!
-Yesterday, Wednesday, October 30th, 2019, the Federal Court has ruled that the 15% Tax applied to backpackers (Backpackers Tax) is invalid because in violation of bilateral agreements with certain countries.
+On Wednesday, October 30th, 2019, the Federal Court has ruled that the 15% Tax applied to backpackers (Backpackers Tax) is invalid because in violation of bilateral agreements with certain countries.
 Read on to know all the important information about this historic decision and why the backpacker tax got overturned.

 Most important facts

 About 150,000 backpackers travel to Australia every year on a working holiday visa, and many of them find work in the agriculture or hospitality industry.
 In 2017, after a full on debate, the Australian government applied a controversial tax rate of 15% for holiday visa makers on 417 and 462.
 Prior to this date, working holiday-makers were imposed a tax system much more flexible and were eligible to earn up to $18,200 tax-free.
 They could even benefit from the resident status if they stayed more than 6 months in the same area.

 Since the application of the new regulation in 2017, backpackers no longer benefit from the resident status for tax purposes and are taxed automatically at 15% on all income up to $37,000.
 Thereafter, ordinary income tax rates applied.

 The Federal Court is a superior court which has jurisdiction to deal with most disputes arising from the Commonwealth legislation (federal law) such as, matters relating to taxation, trade practices and immigration.

 In early 2017, Taxback.com, a tax accounting firm, initiated a lawsuit to have the tax waived.
 The company took the case to the Australian courts on behalf of a British tourist who worked in Australia between 2015 and 2017, claiming that the tax violated several international agreements.
 It is important to note that this traveller had mainly lived in Sydney during her working holiday visa and had only made short trips interstate.